seriouscatsoserious/Electron-DC-Launcher/README.md

 ## Overview

 Electron Drivechain Launcher is a desktop application that simplifies the management of Bitcoin and Drivechains.
 Built with Electron and React, it provides an easy-to-use interface for interacting with multiple blockchain networks.
-The choice of Electron was to facilitate open source contributions.

 ## Key Features